Skip to main content

 Stores general information of the flow.

-• Type: it is the execution scope of the flow, determined by the type of microservice to be executed.
+• Type.
+The execution scope of the flow, determined by the type of microservice you want to run.
 It can be done at the user session level, with the corresponding permissions, or at the device level, with administrative access.

-• Version: indicates the version number of the flow; each time it is edited, the counter increases by 1.
+• Version.
+Version number of the flow.
+Every time it is edited, the counter increments by 1.

-• Reuse time: marks the minimum time that will pass, once the evaluated condition is met, for that evaluation to be executed again.
+• Reusability time.
+Marks the minimum time that must pass, once the evaluated condition is met, for the evaluation to be executed again.

-• Detection only: evaluates conditions in a "sampling" mode.
+• Detection only.
+Evaluates conditions as a "sampling" method.
 Detects those devices where the conditions are met but does not execute the microservice defined in the flow.

-• State: indicates whether the flow is enabled or disabled.
+• Status.
+Indicates if the flow is enabled or disabled.

 Edit and delete a flow